tfullwood/canvas-contrib/SIS Integration/bash_curl/README.md

   * copy the sis_script.sh file to a folder on the *nix system
     * Copy the "csv" folder to the same folder as the sis_script.sh
+  * create a folder called "new".
+This is where you will export your CSV files to on a regular basis.
   * edit sis_script.sh
-    * Change the access_token variable
+    * change the access_token variable
     * change the account_id variable
     * change the domain variables
   * make the script executable